 Accessing the Network

-Employees - Are granted access to most academic computing resources through the use of their UW NetIDs.
-Some resources including the UWB File Servers (department shares), and editing the UWB website require a UWB Network Account (UWBID).
-More information is available here: UWB Network Account (UWBID)
+Faculty and Staff - Are granted access to most academic computing resources through the use of their UW NetIDs.
+Some specialized resources such as editing the UWB website require a UWB Access Account.
+More information is available here: UWB Access Accounts

 Students - Are granted access to academic computing resources through the use of their UWNetID.
 To learn more: About UW NetIDs.